dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 #### RRT member linelist

+Deployment RRT Roster Line lists can be customized based on RRT member availability, skills, level of expertise, RRT validated position, languages, and location.

-An example of linelist with all the RRT member and their main/relevant information that can be use for the selection of possible candidates for deployments
+An example of line list with RRT members and their main/relevant information that can be used for the selection of potential candidates for deployment.

 ![RRT members linelist](resources/image/RRT_019.png)